 Common Adventure trip postings, in turn, provide a means of getting people together to participate in a paddling trip that might not have been possible if they had tried to do it alone.
 Any NSPN member is welcome to initiate a Common Adventure trip to be placed on the NSPN Calendar.
 These trips are available for all NSPN members that have sufficient experience required for the particular trip.
 The trip message board is also available to anyone wishing to post a more spontaneous trip.

 Key elements of a Common Adventure Trip

 - Common Adventure trips are not guided trips.
-There is no designated “leader” or “guide” who makes all the decisions for the group.
-Rather, leadership is fluid and group decisions are made democratically.
+There is not necessarily a designated “leader” or “guide” who makes all the decisions for the group.
+Rather, leadership can be fluid and group decisions can be made democratically.

 - Every member of a Common Adventure group has responsibilities and contributes to the trip, whether by helping with trip planning, buying food, loading vehicles or cleaning up after it’s over.
 No one goes for a free ride.

 - There are no guide fees.
 No group money goes to pay any one person among the group, nor does any money go to any outside individual or sponsoring institution or club.
 The cost of the trip (if any) is shared.